 Who are licensed international marketing agents & representatives

-Licensed international marketing agents & representatives refer to persons* who hold valid licences issued by Casino Regulatory Authority of Singapore.
+Licensed international marketing agents & representatives refer to persons* who hold valid licences issued by Gambling Regulatory Authority (GRA) of Singapore.
 They are the ones allowed to organise or conduct casino marketing arrangements with casino operators in Singapore.

 These "Licensed International Market Agents" (licensed IMAs) and "Licensed International Market Agents Representatives" (licensed IMA reps) are generally known as junket promoters and junket representatives respectively.